JeanMusenga/PhD-Thesis_2024_Musenga/system_integration/assignment3/README.md

 A Point-to-Point Channel ensures that only one component consumes any given message.
 If the channel has multiple receivers, only one of them can successfully consume a particular message.

 ______
-**Below was added 20. october 2021 _after_ the assignment was changed to 12 words instead of the originally ten words**
+**Below was added 20. october 2021 _after_ the assignment was changed to 12 words instead of the originally 10 words**
 ______

 **Publish-Subscribe Channelsl**